jovanmaks/arka_blender/README.md

 Acknowledgments
 Special thanks to the developers and contributors of rectpack and pyfpdf for making these excellent libraries available and accessible to the open-source community.

+Whislist and TODO:
+  - adding mm units instead of cm for precission